-Submitted by Jonah Weisz
+Proposed by: Jonah Weisz

 - 1. The Liberal Democrats have a proud history of championing ethical consumption and harm-reduction strategies for the general population when discussing psychoactive substances.
-However, this policy approach is outdated, and overlooks the therapeutic potential of psychoactive substance research. - 2.
-Recent neuropsychopharmacology research demonstrates that psychedelic treatments show promise for a wide range of conditions, including: - a.
-The Division of Brain Science at Imperial College London conducting studies on treatment-resistant depression and fibromyalgia; and - b. trials from around the world on cluster headaches, PTSD, anorexia nervosa and traumatic brain injuries - 3.
+However, this policy approach is outdated, and overlooks the therapeutic potential of psychoactive substance research. - Recent neuropsychopharmacology research demonstrates that psychedelic treatments show promise for a wide range of conditions, including both mental and physical disabilities.
+This includes studies conducted at Imperial's Division of Brain Sciences on treatment-resistant depression and fibromyalgia, and from other trials around the world on indications including cluster headaches, PTSD, anorexia nervosa and traumatic brain injuries. - 3.
 The failure of policymaking in this area has been widely covered, including within Westminster. - 4.
 The lack of newly approved mental health treatments is stark, with government data showing almost ten times more cancer trial applications (29.4% of all trials) than mental health studies (3.3%) between 2019 and 2023.
 In 2023, over 19 people died by suicide per day in the UK, the highest rate since 1999. - 5.
 The UK is being left behind despite establishing the first psychedelic research centre in the world.
 Other countries are taking steps to address this policy area, including: - a.
-Canada, Australia, New Zealand and parts of the US have legalised psychedelics for clinical treatments.
+Canada, Australia, New Zealand and parts of the US have legalised psychedelics for clinical treatments. - b.

-- b.
 The European Medicines Association is addressing the mental health clinical trials imbalance, adopting new guidelines for depression trials, with a dedicated section on psychedelics. - c.
-The Czech Parliament has, in July 2025, passed legislation that paves the way for qualified psychiatrists to administer psilocybin. - d.
+The Czech Parliament has just passed legislation that paves the way for qualified psychiatrists to administer psilocybin. - d.
 The Ukrainian Ministry of Health has proposed legislative changes to facilitate national psychedelic research. - 6.
 In a recent review of barriers to research, the government's Advisory Council for the Misuse of Drugs recommended an extension of Schedule II research rights (significantly-less burdensome in terms of administrative process and cost) to Schedule I substances.
 These recommendations from late-2023 remain unimplemented.

 - 1. Disabled people and those suffering with mental health conditions deserve research into treatment to be unhindered by government regulation that is not fit for purpose. - 2.
-Those living with physical conditions also deserve uninhibited access to breakthrough therapies that may ameliorate the psychological burden of navigating chronic health conditions. - 3.
-We stand to gain economically from bringing policy in line with science.
-By securing innovative treatments for underserved conditions, benefit dependency can be reduced as physically disabled and mentally unwell people are able to rejoin the workforce. - 4.
+Those living with physical conditions also deserve uninhibited access to breakthrough therapies that may ameliorate the psychological burden of navigating chronic health conditions.

+- 3. We stand to gain economically from bringing policy in line with science.
+Securing innovative treatments for underserved conditions reduces benefit dependency as physically disabled and mentally unwell people are able to rejoin the workforce. - 4.
 To ensure equitable outcomes, access on the NHS will be necessary, especially as the burden of mental and physical disabilities disproportionately falls upon economically disadvantaged groups and minorities. - 5.
 The UK can and should recapture its early-mover advantage in neuropsychopharmacology research.